IntraMind-s-r-l/im-cdn/legal/en/PRIVACY_POLICY.md

 ### 15.4 AI Safety and Content Moderation

-#### Content Safety Measures
-- **Harmful Content Detection**: AI systems to identify and prevent distribution of harmful content
-- **Misinformation Prevention**: Measures to reduce spread of false or misleading information
-- **Child Safety**: Special protections for content that could harm minors
-- **Violence and Extremism**: Detection and removal of content promoting violence or extremism
-- **Harassment Prevention**: AI tools to identify and address online harassment and bullying

 #### Human Oversight and Intervention
-- **Human-in-the-Loop**: Human review and approval for sensitive AI decisions
-- **Expert Review**: Subject matter expert evaluation of AI outputs in specialized domains
 - **Community Moderation**: User reporting and community-based content review
 - **Appeals Process**: Human review of contested AI moderation decisions
 - **Escalation Procedures**: Clear pathways for escalating AI safety concerns